Table of contents

 Find ways to build on your brand

-Think about what your brand is already known for, and find a way to expand on this idea.
+Think about what you want your brand is already known for and find a way to expand on this idea.
+For Brother Moto, they were focused on creating an environment that was welcoming and inclusive for people passionate about coffee, bikes, or both.
 If the mission of your restaurant is to give diners a sliver of France, drum up other ways you can give them that.
 A cooking class, for example, could be a great way to show customers how to cook French style and make their own great-tasting dishes right from the comfort of their kitchen.

 Invest in tools that can easily support diversified offerings